 In Office Space, Peter's "you know, the Nazis had 'pieces of flair' they made the Jews wear."
 However, the employers in Office Space in fact do utilize totalitarian structures and strategies to keep their workers in line.
 In this particular example, the flair pieces are part of a Double Bind structure.
 This doesn't make Peter's argument any less fallible though, and he takes it back to proceed with even more verbal tripping over himself.

 Used in Clerks in a scene where a 'Chewley's' gum representative is trying to stir up anti-cigarette sentiment in order to sell gum as a substitute.
 He tells the protagonist that shopkeepers who sell cigarettes are equal to Nazis because clerks like him are only following orders, and so did the Nazis.
 This is ironic as the Nazis hated smoking.
-Granted it's a flawed argument considering he obviously has no choice in what he sells, but his customers are stirred into pelting him with cigarettes anyway.
+Granted it's a flawed argument considering he obviously has no choice in what he sells and nobody is forced to buy it, but his customers are stirred into pelting him with cigarettes anyway.

 Used in Alfred Hitchcock's Rope in the argument between David's father and Brandon on the subject of whether "superior" people should have the right to kill inferior ones.